Thor Industries (NYSE:THO) Issues Earnings Results

-Thor Industries (NYSE:THO) issued its earnings results on Monday.
-The construction company reported $4.12 EPS for the quarter, beating the Zacks’ consensus estimate of $2.91 by $1.21, MarketWatch Earnings reports.
-The business had revenue of $3.59 billion during the quarter, compared to analysts’ expectations of $3.32 billion.
-Thor Industries had a net margin of 4.97% and a return on equity of 21.69%.
-The company’s quarterly revenue was up 54.6% compared to the same quarter last year.
-During the same period in the prior year, the business earned $2.14 earnings per share.
+Thor Industries (NYSE:THO) released its quarterly earnings data on Monday.
+The construction company reported $4.12 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.91 by $1.21, MarketWatch Earnings reports.
+Thor Industries had a return on equity of 21.69% and a net margin of 4.97%.
+The company had revenue of $3.59 billion for the quarter, compared to the consensus estimate of $3.32 billion.
+During the same quarter last year, the business posted $2.14 EPS.
+Thor Industries’s revenue for the quarter was up 54.6% on a year-over-year basis.

 Thor Industries Company Profile